Cone Health reducing COVID-19 testing, vaccination sites

 The decision comes as lower COVID-19 case numbers have led to a sharp decrease in demand for both services, the release said.

-On March 11, Cone Health discontinued its weekly testing and vaccination clinics at the North Carolina A&T Alumni-Foundation Event Center and its testing services at the Greensboro Coliseum’s Piedmont Hall.
+On March 11, Cone Health discontinued its weekly testing and vaccination clinics at the N.C.
+A&T Alumni-Foundation Event Center and its testing services at the Greensboro Coliseum’s Piedmont Hall.

 Vaccines will still be available at Cone Health pharmacies, outpatient clinics and through Cone Health Mobile Health, which serves homebound patients and those in long-term care facilities throughout the Piedmont.